American Indian English: Vowels

-Old speakers of Lumbee English share the vowel, and some other pronunciation and vocabulary features, in common with Outer Banks English, as well as some grammatical features in common with African-American Vernacular English.
+Old speakers of Lumbee English share the vowel, and some other pronunciation and vocabulary features, in common with Outer Banks English, as well as some grammatical features in common with Appalachian English and African-American Vernacular English.

 Consonants

 Th-stopping is common in Cheyenne and Tsimshian English, and certainly many other varieties of Native American English: replacing initial /θ/ and /ð/ with /t/ and /d/, respectively.
 Cheyenne and Navajo English, among others, follow General American patterns of glottal replacement of t, plus both t- and d-glottalization at the ends of syllables.
 The result is Brad fed the wet cat sounding like Bra' fe' the we' ca.

 Pitch, intonation, and stress

 Features of prosody substantially contribute to differences between American Indian and General American accents.
 For example, even within the English of Colorado River Indians, there are differing rules for stress placement on words.
 However, these dialects do have similar intonation patterns, markedly different from General American: a lower level of pitch fluctuation and an absence of a rising intonation in questions.
 This is commonly stereotyped in American popular culture as a monotone, subdued, or emotionless sound quality.

 A 2016 study of various English-speaking indigenous North Americans (Slavey, Standing Rock Lakotas, and diverse Indian students at Dartmouth College) found that they all used uniquely shared prosodic features for occasional emphasis, irony, or playfulness in casual peer interactions, yet rarely in formal interactions.
 The prosodic choices are presumably a way for these speakers to index (tap into) a shared "Native" identity.
 The documented sounds of this "Pan-Indian" identity include higher pitch on post-stressed syllables (rather than stressed syllables); use of high-rising, mid, or high-falling (rather than simple falling) intonation at the ends of sentences; vowel lengthening at the ends of sentences; and syllable timing (instead of stress timing).